monicaoyugi/Independent-Project---Portfolio-/README.md

 This is my first Portfolio.

 ### Motivation
-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.

-Build status
-Build status of continus integration i.e. travis, appveyor etc. Ex. -

-Build Status Windows Build Status
+This is a sample of my first portfilio.I thought to share detals about me, skills, contacts and few projects done.

 Code style
-If you're using any code style like xo, standard etc. That will help others while contributing to your project.
-Ex. -

-js-standard-style

-Screenshots
+## * Screenshots
-Include logo/demo screenshot etc.

-Tech/framework used
+## Tech/framework used
-Ex. -
+None

-Built with
+## Built with
-I have used HTML and CSS in buil
+I have used HTML and CSS.

-Electron
-Features
+## Features
-What makes your project stand out?
+This is a one-pager website,pages are linked from home page to contacts smooth scroll.

 Code Example

 Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

-Installation
-Provide step by step series of examples and explanations about how to get a development env running.

-API Reference

 Tests